50DKP/FF2/README.md

 [50DKP's](http://www.50dkp.com) FF2 updates!

-**CURRENT VERSION:  2.4.0**
+**CURRENT VERSION:  2.5.0**

 Most of the work is done in the [development](https://github.com/50DKP/FF2/tree/development) branch.
-When the changes are considered stable, they are then merged into the [master](https://github.com/50DKP/FF2/tree/master) branch and a changelog is written.
+Whenever a new version is considered stable, it will be merged into the [master](https://github.com/50DKP/FF2/tree/master) branch.
+If an urgent bugfix is needed in a stable version, that will be done in the [master](https://github.com/50DKP/FF2/tree/master) branch.

 ###Updaters
 ***